Leeds Unit for Complex Intervention Development (LUCID)

 Twitter: @Lucid_leeds

 We run Continuing Professional Development training courses on a range of areas related to complex intervention development and optimisation.
-If you would like to reserve a place on one of our courses, please email LUCID@leeds.ac.uk.
+Our upcoming training courses include:

-1. Introducing the multiphase optimisation strategy (MOST) and optimisation trials
+Introducing the multiphase optimisation strategy (MOST) and optimisation trials

-• Led by Professor Sam Smith and Dr Rebecca Walwyn.
+Led by Professor Sam Smith and Dr Rebecca Walwyn.

 External seminars

 • Tuesday 27th February 2024, 10am – 11.30am: Dr Rebecca Barnes and Christopher Newby, NIHR Research Support Service (RSS) Hub delivered by the University of Leicester and partners; and Alicia Cantrell, NIHR Clinical Research Network Yorkshire and the Humber.
-‘Embedding equality, diversity and inclusion in your funding applications and research’ (joint seminar with the NIHR Leeds Biomedical Research Centre).
+‘Embedding equality, diversity and inclusion in your funding applications and research’ (joint seminar with the NIHR Leeds Biomedical Research Centre)

 Internal seminars

-Our recent internal seminars included:
+Our previous internal seminars have included:

 Areas of Expertise